Chapter 11 Haig 121224

 front of the eastern perimeter.
 (Burning phosphorous gives off white

-still kneeling, he then turned his entire body toward the battalion's
+kneeling, he then turned his entire body toward the battalion's air

-air officer, Capt.
-John Buck.
-Buck was crouching down on the other side
+officer, Captain John Buck.
+Buck was crouching down on the other side of

-of those phosphorous rounds".
-He then addressed his RTO in a subdued
+those phosphorous rounds".
+He then addressed his RTO in a subdued tone.

-tone.
 "Get General Hollingsworth on the horn."
-Without hesitation, his
+Without hesitation, his RTO

 Hollingsworth over the airways.
 Haig motioned for his RTO to hand him